What the River Remembers

 “The water to the north of the peninsula is known as Wakeby [P]ond, while the water to the south of the peninsula, the larger area of water, constitutes Mashpee [R]iver, taking a general course straight south for about four miles, where it empties into Poponesset Bay… thence to the Atlantic Ocean.”

 Farley’s mark remains.
 South of Route 28, on the west bank, a concrete chimney pad still looks over the lower river—the camp pared to its footprint.
 East of the Pine Tree Corners rotary, he made a hatchery of Trout Pond; spring-fed and cold, it still slips its water into the Mashpee.
 From that world—owned waters, managed flow—Sargent’s commission took form.
-His 1933 survey, measured and unfussy, endures as a local classic: a slow, careful ledger that still helps today’s naturalists sort signal from noise.
+His 1933 report, measured and unfussy, endures as a local classic: a slow, careful ledger that still helps today’s naturalists sort signal from noise.

 Remnants of the spring-fed Trout Pond east of Pine Tree Corners, part of Farley’s 1930s hatchery system that supplied fingerlings to the Mashpee River.